 Prop: knife, red cord or blessed bandage, water

 Effect: This Ritual wounds the area that includes the Maim damage.
 For the remainder of the Event the limb counts as if it were Maimed 1 degree of severity higher.
 After the Chapter the Maim will downgrade one level of severity as the area with the wound recovers, available in its improved condition next session.
 Even fully recovered, a maim healed this way will always be slightly painful to use.
 This ritual cannot heal head maims.
 If the ritual is interrupted it fails, and the maim is increased in severity one step.

 Diminishes the severity of diseases.

 Ritual: The Priest heats incense upon a censer filled with hot coals.
 The more severe the Disease, the more coals must be used.
 The patient and the Priest breathe in the incense for at least 5 minutes.
-After that time, the if the patient can spend Discipline, they may ask to the Priest proceed, swearing courage against the might of God.
-If the patient cannot spend Discipline, they cannot muster the courage to ask, and the ritual must be performed vulgarly.
+After that time, if the patient can spend Discipline, they may ask the Priest to proceed, swearing courage against the might of God.
+If the patient cannot spend Discipline, they cannot muster the courage to ask, and the Priest may not continue the ritual.

 The Priest proceeds by emptying the brazier of coals, a little at a time, upon the patient in the area that is most affected by the Disease, praying before Lurian to drive away the possessing ghosts and spirits, and asking the Lord to forgive, through the patient’s submission, any transgressions that have brought forth the lord’s divine judgment.